10 minutes Reading time

 Updated September 2019

 This is our car hire market report exploring the digital performance of the top car hire websites in the UK.

-Using this report, you can see where your car hire company measures up against its competitors in the market, where you’re succeeding, where you need to improve and some insights on how to do that.
+Using this car rental industry report, you can see where your car hire company measures up against its competitors in the market, where you’re succeeding, where you need to improve and some insights on how to do that.
 Being ranked alongside competitors helps you to benchmark your performance and gives you the best chance of improving year-on-year.

 The top ten sites are:

 Of this top ten car rental statistics, only Thrifty managed to increase their visibility year on year by 21%.

 It’s still good news for Enterprise who are now taking the lead despite a 27% drop after rentalcars.com fell into 3rd position due to losing 89% of their visibility YoY.
 Hertz has also moved up to 2nd place even after losing 22% visibility.

 1. zestcarrental.com (+156%)

 4. recordrentacar.com (+193%)